Like1Shot/BK894-895-LCR-Meter-USB/README.md

 # BK894-895-LCR-Meter-USB
-Simple Python script for BK894 &amp; BK895 Bench LCR meters For more details and to modify this code, look at the [programming manual] bellow....
+Simple Python script for BK894 &amp; BK895 Bench LCR meters.
+For more details and to modify this code, look at the [programming manual] bellow....

 - select device